 Each person below is considering how healthcare will be transformed by wearable technologies.

 Patient: Type 2 Diabetes has affected Mike’s parents and two of his four siblings.
 At his last annual physical in October 2015, Mike’s provider, Dr. Gilbert encouraged him to lose weight.
 At Christmas, Mike got a FitBit and is hoping it will help him lose 25 pounds.
 He’s kept the watch on his wrist every day since Christmas, and the daily step goals encouraged him to reach higher step counts every week.
+He’s considered getting some parts for it from Mobile Mob to change out the strap, but so far it is holding up well.
 He takes walks around his workplace before eating his lunch.
 He takes stairs instead of elevators.
 Small changes are moving him slowly but surely toward his goal.
 But lately, now that it’s been six months since he saw his provider, Mike is losing momentum.
 Mike wishes Dr. Gilbert could see his progress and offer continued encouragement and support.
 But how can he communicate this information?
 And does his provider even want to see it?

 Provider: Dr. Gilbert wears an activity tracker himself and is guilty of walking circles around his kitchen and living room if he hasn’t met his step goal by the end of the day.
 Based on his own connection to his wearable, he often encourages his patients to use one.
 But although he hears positive feedback from patients, their reflections don’t always match up with their health status.
 He wishes he could see their progress-check in and offer additional support.
 But he’s swamped with appointments, charting, and communicating with his team.
 How can he build time into his schedule for reviewing wearable metrics?
 How should he broach the topic with his patients?
 Is he even legally allowed to request to see their activity info?